-Kensington Market is one of Toronto’s most culturally unique and colorful neighbourhoods.
-With a unique selection of independent shops, bakeries, coffee houses, cafes, and restaurants, Kensington Market offers a truly original experience.
+Kensington Market is one of Toronto’s most culturally unique and colourful neighbourhoods that offers a truly original experience.

 Explore the market’s enticing maze of alleys and narrow streets.
 Admire Victorian architecture right next to colourful dwellings from the 60s.
 Enjoy brightly coloured murals, eccentric stores, scintillating bakeries and atmospheric cafes and restaurants.